-Under the terms of an operating lease related to one of our facilities (Note 4), we are required to maintain a letter of credit as collateral.
-Accordingly, at July 31, 2023 and April 30, 2023, restricted cash of \$0.4 million was pledged as collateral under the letter of credit.
+Under the terms of an operating lease related to one of our non-manufacturing facilities that was primarily utilized for office space (Note 4), we were required to maintain a letter of credit as collateral during the term of the lease.
+As of October 31, 2023, no restricted cash remained pledged as collateral for the letter of credit as the associated operating lease has expired.
+As of April 30, 2023, restricted cash of \$0.4 million was pledged as collateral under the letter of credit.